EvgeniiZorin/CuboidME/README.md

 # CuboidME

-Program which calculates hypercuboids from a given list of genotypes.
-Accompanying programs:
+**Program which calculates hypercuboids from a given list of genotypes**.
+Pre-print on the usage of the program: https://www.biorxiv.org/content/10.1101/2022.06.16.496391v1.

+---

+Programs included in the present repository:
 - `CuboidME.py` - the main program for calculating hypercuboids and hyperrectangles;
 - `Format_convert_hypercuboids.ipynb` - python notebook containing scripts to convert fitness landscape datasets into a format usable by CuboidME.py;
 - `Func_test.py` - **main** script for functional test of CuboidME.py;